Xy-Yyds/Imusic/README.md

 # Imusic
-A music player focused on development for young people based on electron
+A music player focused on development for young people based on electron.js